MSCI-245-342/hw-wordgame-on-rails/hw-instructions.md

 `cd` into your repo directory.

-There isn't anything in your repo right now except a Readme.md file and the .git directory.
+There isn't anything in your repo right now except a Readme.md file, the hw instructions, and the .git directory.

 Our first step is to use rails to make you a new app and to get it up and running at the "hello world" level.